jiaheng-guo/jiaheng-guo.github.io/_pages/cv.md

   * Duties included: Cooking for myself
   * Supervisor: Jiaheng Guo

-* Summer and Winter 2022 - 2025: Pet Sitter Intern
+* All Summers and Winters from 2023 to 2025: Pet Sitter Intern
   * My Home University
   * Duties included: Taking care of the cat raised by my parents
   * Supervisor: My Parents